 Similarly, a 440Hz square-wave signal generated using the Android App and its corresponding frequency on Zelscope software is shown in Fig. 13.

 Noise generated on the PC-based software is less than that observed on the DSO.
-It can be minimised using a good audio source and good-quality cable.
+It can be minimised using a good audio signal source and good-quality cable.

 Use a proper protection circuit while connecting an Android smartphone to the PC for Function Generator application.
 It is recommended to use a USB sound card instead of directly connecting the smartphone audio output to mic/audio input of the PC or laptop.